 Vancouver BC is located at the mouth of River Fraser.
 Archaeologically, there is evidence of it being inhabited for 8000-10,000 years.
 There are first nations people like Salish, Musqueam’s and Squamish have inhabited this area in the known history.
 However, as a city, it is a European settlement of the 1860s.

 George Vancouver – a British naval captain first arrived in the city in 1792 CE.
 His chronicles talk about the pleasant landscape of the city.
 The city would later take his name.
 Hudson Bay Company set up their first trading post here in 1827.
 The gold rush brought thousands of people and hence was born the City.

 Canada Pacific Railway connecting Vancouver to East Canada would play a significant role in bringing people here and shaping the city.

 The influx of people continues to date.

 My friends there asked me where else can you live in a city and a rainforest simultaneously.
 I did not have a ready answer to that.
 Step out of downtown and you are in the middle of the rainforest.
 One good place to see the flora of the region is to visit the Capilano Suspension Bridge or some hiking trails around it.

 The Maple tree – the iconic symbol of Canada is all over to see.
 Even in the urbanest parts, you will see a row of trees.
 If you go during the fall, as I did, you will see the hues of yellow, red and bright pink lining the city.

 As a first-time visitor, you are likely to be confused with these names.
 Check out Google Maps and you will know they are three different entities.
-Vancouver BC is the metropolitan city.
+It is a metropolitan city.
 North Vancouver is another city on the other side of the Lions Gate bridge.
 Vancouver Island is a large island where the capital of British Columbia – Victoria is located.

 Things to do in Vancouver BC

 Ok, now let us wear the traveler hat and check out some cool places to see: